symfony/symfony-docs/cookbook/bundles/tests.md

 .. index::
-   single: Bundle; Testing Bundles
+   single: Bundle; Testing third party bundles

 Writing tests for third party bundles
 =====================================

-Let's have a look at a minimized version og the Standard Edition's front controller:
+Let's have a look at a minimized version of the Standard Edition's front controller:

     <?php
     // File: web/app.php